visual-space/nano-data-binding/README.md

 ## What to expect
 * **Not a framework** - This is not a framework!
 This is a simple script that adds basic data binding syntax to web components.
 The objective of this entire script is to keep the codebase as close as possible to vanila JS while avoiding some boilerplate code.
 * **Eliminates boilerplate code** - Interpolation in multiline string templates is static, no actual data binds are created.
 In order to update a static template a lot of boilerplate code is needed.
 Using a few basic data binding tags can shrink a significant amount of code.
 * **No crazy magic** - `nano-data-binding` does not implement any change detection or a virtual dom.
 Basically, you control precisely what property or event connects to what web component or dom element.
-This is just a fancy wrapper that automatically calls `Object.assign()` between the parent and the children and than waits for new values of the bound properties to arrive.
+This is just a fancy wrapper that automatically calls methods defined on the parent or on the children when bound values change.
 * **Unidirectional flow** - One fundamental expectation is that a state store is implemented (redux, nano-state-store).
 Having an unidirectional state management strategy, ensures that no extra operations are executed when state changes.
 Everything just reacts to the store.
 Basically there is no output data bind, only inputs.
 This is an intentional design choice meant to encourage proper implementation of state store architecture.
 * **Defined as globals** - All these utils will be used in all files, having them as globals spares a lot of imports.
 Each of these methods has a global typescript definition matched.
 * **Manual init** - These data binds could be done automatically for every component, however this is not really needed, and it could actually be harmful.
 Having total control over the binding process gives opportunity for some creative binds.
 In practice it's best to create simple bindings between the parent web component and it's direct childrens.
 A develoepr would expect to see this kind of relation, anything else is confusing unless properly coded and documented.